Chemical structure of dihomo-gamma-linolenic acid

 - cis-8,11,14-eicosatrienoic acid

-Metabolism of dihomo-gamma-linolenic acid
+Synthesis and metabolism of dihomo-gamma-linolenic acid

 Dihomo-gamma-linolenic acid is produced from gamma-linolenic acid in an elongation reaction catalyzed by an elongase (it catalyzes the addition of two carbon atoms from glucose metabolism to lengthen the fatty acid chain).